flackjap/ngrx-domains/README.md

   layout: fromLayout.State;
 }
 ```
-This means we need to import every reducer, extra work but most important creates a dependency.
+This means we need to import every reducer, extra work, but most importantly, it creates a dependency.
 It works fine on small projects using the **By Redux role** structure but it does not scale.
 >A Dependency makes it hard to modularize, tree shake and lazy load with NGRX.